plantoncloud/gitr/README.md

 `gitr` has two features

 1. Open a repo and different parts of a repo in web browser from command line
-2. Clone a repository by creating the directories in the clone url
+2. Clone a repository by creating the directories in the clone url.
+This feature is particularly very useful if you are using gitlab and gitlab supports nested groups.

 #### Examples for Opening repo in web browser